 Bilbao v.
 Goodwin has attracted the attention of several pro-life organizations, who – perhaps galvanized by recent anti-abortion legislation in several states – wrote “friend of the court” briefs for Goodwin.

 According to an article written by the National Catholic Register, this case has now delved into the realms of abortion law.
 Secola states that “the law already had many unresolved inconsistencies where unborn children were treated as legal persons in one case, such as recognizing unborn children as potential heirs to an estate, and not others.
 Recognizing the embryo’s best interests in this case,” he added, “should have no bearing on Roe v.
 Wade and abortion rights.”
 This case is still currently pending at the Supreme Court level due to the intricacies and new arguments that have been presented.
-The ruling that is to come from this case will yet again make a national impact for the ART industry here in the United States.
+The ruling that is to come from this case will yet again make a national impact on the ART industry here in the United States.

 Fighting Over Custody of Frozen Embryos is not Restricted to Married/Divorced Couples

 Contrary to popular belief, not every embryo custody case involves a married couple.
 Often all you need are two people who’ve decided to be intended parents by using their own sperm and eggs.
 One example would be the high-profile case of Modern Family star Sofia Vergara and her ex-fiancé Nick Loeb.
 These two have been repeatedly going to court for five years fighting over the custody of their frozen embryos.
 According to multiple news articles, Vergara refuses to give Loeb consent to use their embryos.